ghostofindia05/ghostofindia05/README.md

 - ⚡ Fun fact **I LOVE BIRIYANI**

--Present i am doing home soc lab I am using splunk as SIEM,and wahuz as EDR, Opnsense as network firewall, Zenarmor as WAF .curenty i stuck at active directory configuration i really appreciate any kinda help :-)
+-Present i am doing home soc lab(https://www.youtube.com/@in_ghost05) I am using splunk as SIEM,and wahuz as EDR, Opnsense as network firewall, Zenarmor as WAF,Authentik as IDP,Netbird as VPN  :-)
 <p align="left">
 </p>